-As 2019 approaches, many people will take the opportunity to re-evaluate different aspects of their lives, with a view to getting a fresh start in the new year.
+As the new year approaches, many people will take the opportunity to re-evaluate different aspects of their lives, with a view to getting a fresh start in the new year.
 For some, this means reviewing career goals and aspirations, and considering making a change to their work lives.

 If you find yourself unemployed, or bored and unhappy at your current position; or if you just feel that your daily efforts could be put to better use, you may consider a transitioning to a social justice career.
 A career in social justice not only helps vulnerable members of your community, and improves circumstances for others, it can also increase your job satisfaction and overall happiness.

 In the video below, career coach Cathy Wasserman from Idealist takes questions on how to get involved in a meaningful career:

 An article from the World Economic Forum¹ recently stated that “social justice jobs and teamwork are the future of globalization”; and understanding how your skills can contribute to the success of a social justice effort is the first step in transitioning to a meaningful career.

 A successful transition may require simply changing one industry for another – for example, working as an HR professional at a corporation, to a similar job in the non-profit world.
 In this case, aligning your resume to appeal to non-profits is a fairly simple process.

 Related Reading: 9 Social Justice Organizations to Know in NYC

 However, a complete change – one of role, in addition to industry, is a more complicated prospect.
 In this situation, additional effort must be made to demonstrate that you are a good fit for the job you want – effort that may include modifying your resume, but could also require looking into taking classes or completing other activities to fill in any gap between the skills you have and those that are required for the new position.

 In the video below, Heather Krasna from Idealist shares tips on how to modify your resume to get the job you want: